 About Your Photos on the Eastside Camera Club Past Events Page

-Each photo you submit to a meeting of the Eastside Camera Club will automatically appear on this Past Events page unless you ask for it not to appear.
-Just send an email to jeff.bondono@gmail.com if you'd like me to remove one or several or all of your photos from the web site.
+Each photo you submit to a meeting of the Eastside Camera Club will automatically appear on the Past Events page unless you ask for it not to appear.
+Send an email to EccMacombMi@gmail.com if you'd like me to remove one or several or all of your photos from the website.

-If I recognize a submitted photo as one taken during a Group Shoot based on content and date of capture, I'll add it to the "Photos Submitted to Meetings" slide show for that group shoot.
-This is a manual process by me, and subject to errors.
-If I've failed to identify one of your group shoot photos, send me an email at jeff.bondono@gmail.com and I'll fix my mistake.
+If I recognize a submitted photo as one taken on the date of a Group Shoot, and the content appears to match the Group Shoot location(s), I'll add it to the slide show for that Group Shoot.
+This is a partially-manual process by me, and subject to errors.
+If I've failed to identify one of your Group Shoot photos, send me an email at EccMacombMi@gmail.com and I'll fix my mistake.
+Also, if you strip out your EXIF data (which includes the date the photo was taken), then it won't be identified as a Group Shoot photo.

 All of your photos on the Eastside Camera Club website retain your own copyright, and we reinforce that copyright through our copyright statement: